 Trek from Marhuay to the Valley of the Condors (4170m).

-From our camp, we begin a gradual ascent alongside the Rio Radiash to enter the Quebrada Radiash, where we make camp (4170m - 4250m).
-Our camp location is decided by the Mayhuay village and local pasture rights and what kind of season it's been.
-After lunch there are a couple of hills above camp to tackle to assist with further acclimatisation (4350m).
+From our camp, we begin a gradual ascent alongside the Rio Radiash to enter the Quebrada Radiash, where we make camp (4170m).
+Before lunch, there are a couple of hills above camp to tackle to assist with further acclimatisation.